CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ## Performance Audit

 As a first step in collecting performance data, I measured the time it took to render each frame across a ten second period for each implementation across a variety of boid counts.
 The results below are captured using NVIDIA's [FrameView](https://www.nvidia.com/en-us/geforce/technologies/frameview/).
 FrameView is an app for measuring framerates and many other performance metrics for games.
 I will be using the average framerate along with the milliseconds taken for each frame (MsBetweenPresents).
 FrameView's stats are gathered or calculated from ETW events in Windows (`DXGI` or `DxgKrnl` events for Windows DX graphics interface or graphics kernel respectively) so they are accurate at a operating system level.
-While FrameView is not open source, it is based off Intel's open source [PresentMon](https://github.com/GameTechDev/PresentMon) project, which should specifically be listening for some DXGI Present event (in GPUView, presents of this app show up as `D3D9 - Present` shortly after each Vsync interval).
+While FrameView is not open source, it is based off Intel's open source [PresentMon](https://github.com/GameTechDev/PresentMon) project, which should specifically be listening for the [DxgKrnl Present event](https://github.com/GameTechDev/PresentMon/blob/main/PresentData/ETW/Microsoft_Windows_DxgKrnl.h) associated with the process shortly after each Vsync interval.
 The framerate is calculated from the time between each present event (i.e. a new frame).

 All spreadsheets with raw data are contained in the `data` folder, which are organized in folders by implementation, then by number of Boids used.

 Before diving in, here are answers to a couple questions I anticipate you reading this to have:

 *Q: This app uses OpenGL and CUDA.
-Why is a D3D event being used to measure framerate?*
+Why is a DX event being used to measure framerate?*
 A: Remember that the operating system (Windows in this case) is responsible for scheduling GPU work and compositing/presenting frames/windows.
 The swapchain in a non-DX API (OpenGL, Vulkan) is always going to be layered on top of a OS native method, or in the case of Vulkan you can use a DXGI swapchain directly.

 *Q: What is GPUView?*